ShawnDriscoll/diceroll/docs/source/designers_notes.rst

 The Channel 1
 -------------
 **diceroll** was written years ago.
-It gets looked at by GitHub visitors who Google by now and again.
-But not many will use this module because of the simple fact that Python is now version 3.6+ something.
+The code is used by both my TravCalc and TravGen apps, and gets looked at by GitHub visitors who google-by now and again.
+But not many programmers will use the code because of the simple fact that Python is now version 3.6+ something.
 So **diceroll**, along with a slew of other pre-Python 2.6 era modules, are the Channel 1 stations in the room that no TV can possibly watch.

 It really comes down to a philosophy.
 I waited on learning Python until a version was released where I could say, *"This is Python."* Or say, *"This is what Python should be."* Something like that.